 Who read your application and when

 Remember that admissions officers are people too, with their own experiences, preferences or biases.
 While they make their best efforts to be objective, they are still human.
-Perhaps the person who read your application found your essay less inspiring than the next applicant who wrote about their autistic sister.
+Perhaps the person who read your application found your essay less inspiring than the next applicant whose essay really resonated with them.
 Or maybe your application came on the heels of a particularly impressive string of students, giving you a higher bar to reach.
 Timing can also makes a difference – a reader might be tougher with students whose applications they read at the end of the day, or at the beginning of the season.

 A drastic increase in applications

 Nearly every well-known college sees an increase in applications each year, so if you were on the border of eligibility for the previous admissions cycle, it’s possible you were bumped out in the year you applied.
 In some cases, colleges see a drastic increase in applications, forcing them to reject far more qualified applicants than expected.
-(While the admissions stats for fall of 2015 have yet to be released, I’m expecting this was the case for UC this year.)

 Ultimately, it’s best not to spend too much time dwelling on your rejections, because you’ll probably never know the reasons.
 Instead, turn your attention to the colleges that did admit you – these are the places that want to have you as a student.
 Celebrate your choices and enjoy the rest of your senior year!